UoA-eResearch/GPG-ro-crate-profile/index.md

 ### ro-crate-metadata.jsonld Example
-A minimal example of _GPG Crate_ metadata, containing example sensitive banking and health information.
+A minimal example of _OpenPGP Crate_ metadata, containing example sensitive banking and health information.

 #### As written to disk (after encryption)
 ```json